Christian Service

 Process for Christian Service Hours Submission

-• Hours earned during the fourth quarter will be applied to the current academic year
+• Hours earned during the fourth quarter will also be applied to the current academic year.

-• Service hours completed over the summer will count for the following school year and must be submitted by the day after the Labor Day holiday each year.
+• Service Hours completed over the summer will count for the following school year

 • Late hours may not be accepted.